xsrvmy/ao-rounds/README.md

 All files licensed under MIT, either by me or by Facebook (due to `create-react-app` template).

-Files in the initial commit,
-other than the `README.md`, `LICENSE`, `LICENSE-CRA` and `package-lock.json`, are licensed according to `LICENSE-CRA`.
+Files in the initial commit (a32fa74f), other than the `README.md`, `LICENSE`, `LICENSE-CRA` and `package-lock.json`, are licensed according to `LICENSE-CRA`.
 Note that I have deleted some files from the template so it might not build.